 16. Uluru is the traditional name of the monolith

-The monolith was officially renamed Ayers Rock / Uluru in 1993, but was then renamed again in 2002 to Uluru / Ayers Rock to show respect for the Anangu people.
+The monolith was officially renamed Ayers Rock / Uluru in 1993, but was renamed again in 2002 to Uluru / Ayers Rock to show respect for the Anangu people.
 It’s best to call Uluru by its traditional name to respect and acknowledge the Anangu’s custodianship of the land.

-Check out Intrepid’s 5-day Best of Uluru & Kings Canyon trip or other adventures in the Red Centre.
+Check out Intrepid’s 5-day Best of Uluru & Kings Canyon trip or other adventures in the Red Centre